 Make perfect Sugar-free Whipped Cream with only three ingredients!
 Tastes and looks just like the real thing, and you can control the sweetness!
+Perfect if you’re on the keto diet or just trying to cut down on sugar!

 Did you know that heavy whipping cream has no sugar?
 That’s why if you are trying to cut sugar out of your diet, it is a great dairy product to use.